Home > Business > Secretarial assistance > What is the real role of the office manager?

 Particularly interesting because of its versatility and dynamism, the position of office manager requires a number of skills. personal and technical skills essential to the accomplishment of the related missions.

-As a facilitator, team leader, event organiser, communications officer and so on, the Office Manager needs to have an all-round profile.
+As a facilitator, team leader, event organiser and communications officer, the Office Manager needs to have a well-rounded profile.

 In terms of personal qualities, he is expected to have a strong adaptability and a flexible mind.
 Their interpersonal skills enable them to deal easily with a variety of contacts, both internal and external.